nivekmai/OctoPrint-PersistTerminalCommandHistory/README.md

 # OctoPrint-PersistTerminalCommandHistory

 Ties into the default terminal plugin to save command history (press up to replay old commands) across reloads.

+History will be saved to the plugin's folder (`~/.octoprint/data/persist_terminal_command_history/command_history.json`)

 ## Setup